I can’t tell you how many times someone has told me I’m “the weirdest person they’ve ever met”.

 My point with all this is – if you’re ever feeling like an outcast because you want to stay home and knit mittens while listening to Rammstein on a Saturday night - go right ahead!
 Hell, post that you’re doing that on Facebook!
 I’m betting somebody will see it and be like, “damn Jenny, that sounds legit – mind if I join you?”

-If you want to do something and feel like ‘society standards’ would frown upon it or it would be looked at as ‘weird’ or ‘uncool’ – you have to question *who* you’re living your life for.
-What others think?
-Hell-to-the-no. You do what you want, when you want.
+If you want to do something and feel like ‘society standards’ would frown upon it or it would be looked at as ‘weird‘ or ‘uncool‘ – you have to question *who* exactly you’re living your life for.
+Are you living based off what others think?
+Hell-to-tha-no. You do what YOU want, WHEN you want.
 “Those who mind don’t matter and those who matter don’t mind.”

 I hosted a blog party instead of watching the Super Bowl and mentioned it to a friend while in a text conversation.
 He responded back saying, “you know what, fuck society standards – I’d love to join you.”

 Be a leader of “yourself” and others will be inspired to do the same.
-And it’s refreshing as hell to lead a life of doing exactly what you want without influence from others.
+And it’s REFRESHING AS HELL to lead a life doing exactly what you want without influence from others.
 I suggest you try it and let me know how it feels.